davidvandusen/the-lighthouse-keeper/2017-04-28 Log - The Pirates At Bay.md

 # Log: The Pirates At Bay

 The Lighthouse Keeper is quiet, as usual, around sundown on a mid-spring day.
-As is not unusual, a couple groups of patrons arrive at dusk to have meetings, of sorts.
+As is not unusual, a couple groups of patrons arrive at dusk to have meetings of sorts.
 Inside the tavern, two shore workers sit separately at booths.
-Two dwarfs, a ranger and a fighter, sit with two stools between them at the bar.
+Two dwarfs in chain mail, a ranger and a fighter, sit with two stools between them at the bar.
 A group of five men with adventuring gear enter and head to a booth in the corner.
-They are followed by a group of three artisan workers who are clearly trying to obscure their faces with hoods, who sit at another booth.
+They are followed by a group of three guild workers who are clearly trying to obscure their faces with hoods, who sit at another booth.

 Across from the tavern at the pier, a tiefling sorcerer waves goodbye to his companions who are setting out on an adventure that will take them to a far off land.
-Noticing the interesting groups of people entering the Lighthouse Keeper, he disguises himself as a member of the hooded artisans and follows them in and sits with them at their table.
+Noticing the interesting groups of people entering the Lighthouse Keeper, he disguises himself as a member of the hooded artisans, follows them in and sits with them at their table.
 They barely notice as they are wallowing in their self-pity with regard to their inability to protect their families from a threat that has recently come to town.

 A gnome wizard enters after these groups and sits at the bar next to the less smelly of the dwarfs.
-He orders "the smallest biggest drink" that they server, and is given strong ale in a teacup.
+He orders "the smallest biggest drink" that they serve, and is given strong ale in a teacup.

 Outside of the tavern a half-elf fighter is walking by and is snapped out of his self-reflection by suspicious sounds that appear to be coming from behind the warehouses.